gabriel-espinoza-77/mde-rce-detection-rule/README.md

   <img src="https://github.com/user-attachments/assets/9e7f0edf-a667-4fdf-97c6-92bbc763a871" width="1000"/>
 </p>

-If you press on the alert, it will show the exact activity that was done before the code was executed.
-Here shows the desdcirptiobn of the alert, "Actions taken" on the impacted asset and as observed below, the device was isolated.
+If you press on the alert, it shows the desdcirptiobn of the alert, "Actions taken" on the impacted asset and as observed below and the isolation of the asset.
+It will also show the exact activity that was done before the code was executed in relation to what time the activity occured.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5f3ad75f-74d2-4a92-a14a-4ca8313db507" width="450"/>